About RFC 2350

 3.3 Sponsorship and/or affiliation

-CERT RS operates within the Ministry of Scientific and Technological Development, High Education, and Information Society.
+CERT RS operates within the Ministry for Scientific and Technological Development, Higher Education, and Information Society.

 The authority of CERT RS is defined by the Law on information security of the Republic of Srpska.

 4.1 Types of incidents and level of support